How to Make an Evergreen Garland

 Step back from your garland to see which branches need trimming or where components need to be added to fill areas needing more bulk.

-Plain garlands are beautiful, but if you like, decorate them with your creative touch or theme.
+Plain garlands are beautiful, but if you like, let your creativity flow!
+Add your own touch and match your theme decor, if you wish.

 Liven up any space with your beautiful, fresh garland!